Lingodeer

 Variety of exercise types.
 An issue with a lot of language learning apps is that they use only a few different types of exercises.
 This can quickly become tiresome when you use it over long periods of time, which may lead to boredom and loss of motivation.
 Lingodeer challenges you in lots of different ways throughout the lessons.

 Clearly explained grammar.
-They didn’t skip over the grammar part like is so often done.
+Lingodeer does not skip over the grammar part like some other language programs.
 They explain important grammar points much better than most competitors.

 Review opportunities.
 Lingodeer makes it easy to review everything you’ve learned or just parts of certain lessons that you may have struggled with.
 This is great for making sure you’re not forgetting what you’ve already learned.